amineraf/notebook-server/README.md

 $ git clone https://github.com/amineraf/notebook-server

 #### Maven Installation

 Maven
-First Step will be to install latest version of Maven.
+Install the last version of Maven.

 Build and Run project

-Once every thing is installed, run a maven clean install package or maven package in the project so the jar file can be generated.
+Once every thing is installed, run maven package in the project so the jar file can be generated.
 (You can skip Tests).

-**$ mvn clean install**
+**$ mvn package -DskipTests**

 Then You can run the project using the java -jar command.

-**$ java -jar notebook-server-webapp/target/notebook-interpreter-1.0-SNAPSHOT.jar**
+**$ java -jar notebook-server-webapp/target/notebook-server-webapp-1.0-SNAPSHOT.jar**

+The server of notebook-server is up and runing on the endpoint http://localhost:8080

+_If the port 8080 is already used you can change the port under notebook-server-webapp>>application.properties server.port_

 ### 2- Usage

-- Api End-PointThe Interpreter API is available via http POST method at:/executeInterpreter request bodyThe /execute interpreter End-Point accepts JSON as request body.
+- You can use postman to test the app :
+    - make the url and choose POST as method (Get is selected by default)
+    - Use the Body and enter the payload (The json object)
+    - Choose row and Json as language
+    - Click on send

 - The json object must have the following format `{"code": "string", "sessionId": "string"}`